 Three vessels could not be properly recognized due to the lack of appropriate 3D models in the database.
 Our results were confronted with data from AIS.
 Only 5 of the detected vessels had an AIS signal.

-We use satellite-based radar imagery to support our customers with the utmost care.
-We are now helping to build a great future where radar technology will provide benefits to people throughout different market sectors.
+SATIM use satellite-based radar imagery to support our customers with the utmost care.
+Now we try helping to build a great future where radar technology will provide benefits to people.
 We make SAR easy.
 If you’re interested, email us at email@example.com.
 We’d love to have a chat.

 Shall one be required to make five phone calls and sign three documents to order SAR data?